 - Run monthly payroll for one employee (typically the contractor).
 You may be charged an extra annual fee if you have further employees.

-- Submission of payroll data to HMRC (via the relatively recently implemented RTI system).
+- Submission of payroll data to HMRC.

 - Deal with Companies House correspondence, including completing your company’s Confirmation Statement.
 In a minority of cases, you may be charged the £13 fee separately.